pholme/sis_exact/README.md

 7, (4*x^4+20*x^3+57*x^2+62*x+22)/(16*x^2+28*x+12)
 ```

 Before the comma, there is a list of equivalent configurations.
-After the comma, there is a list of the expression for the _x_-values of all configurations.
+After the comma is the expression for the _x_-values of the corresponding configurations.

 For more info, see the accompanying paper: Holme & Tupikina, Epidemic extinction in networks: Insights from the 12,110 smallest graphs.